so-okada/toXiv/README.md

 # App Info

-toXiv gives arXiv daily new submissions by toots, abstracts by replies, cross-lists by boosts, and replacements by toots and boosts.
-We use python3 scripts. toXiv is not affiliated with arXiv.
+toXiv gives arXiv daily new submissions.
+We use python3 scripts and arXiv RSS feeds. toXiv is not affiliated with arXiv.

 ## Setup